ehounder/AI-Peer-Review-Prompt-ChatGPT-Wolfram-Mathematica/README.md

 Shown below is the [Mathematica® theorem proving operator code to computationally reproduce the QED 0D→4D GEM EOS spatially-extended photon-electron soliton guage group quantum mechanical observables to all 31 & 34 decimal places `ForAll` wavelengths and energy levels](https://notebookarchive.org/ai-pattern-matching-cern-lhc-collision-particle-resonance-flow-patterns-with-electromagnetic-energy-density-pressure-turbulence--2020-03-dujz6sz/) via local stress tensor field operator Schwinger-Dirac-Einstein-Maxwell gravitoelectromagnetic stress-energy momentum computationally dualistic energy/mass density pressure tensor **T** field integrations.
 Measurable along Feynman path integrals Noether conserved angular momentum probability current ranging compressive through rarefactive of the cosmological constant vacuum energy momentum density pressure Λ spanning all the factors in the relativistic energy equation in all cases greater than zero energy/mass gap, hence establishing the total field formal frame for a computationally reproducable 4D spacetime human-ai experience worldview.

-The “entities beyond elementary particles” the committee has expressed willingness to consider are then the above immaterial field integration mathematical objects of the SCSC **solid information domain** and their _fluid range_ of 4D spatially-extended elementary particle values along the perfect fluid metric pressure trace of **T**.
-Accordingly, the [4D GEM EOS vision paper submitted to EPP-2024](VisionPaperHarnessDavid.pdf) sees the elementary particles to be the elementary field integrations of the holographically bound cyclic energy density distribution universal wavefunction domain and range having no choice but to exist while time integrates autonomously at the speed of light through the domain evolving from t−∞ → t∞.
+Here the “entities beyond elementary particles” the committee has expressed willingness to consider are then the above immaterial field integration mathematical objects of the SCSC **solid information domain** and their _fluid range_ of 4D spatially-extended elementary particle values along the perfect fluid metric pressure trace of **T**.
+Accordingly, the [4D GEM EOS vision paper submitted to EPP-2024](https://github.com/ehounder/AI-Report-AI-Peer-Review/blob/main/VisionPaperHarnessDavid.pdf) sees the elementary particles to be the elementary field integrations of the holographically bound cyclic energy density distribution universal wavefunction domain and range having no choice but to exist while time integrates autonomously at the speed of light through the domain evolving from t−∞ → t∞.
 Thus no classical multi-body cause and effect is seen only a series of 4D spacetime event relative state effects where in the universal wavefunction fluid range nothing can happen unless it already exists in the solid domain.

 Quantum teleportation is therefore also a holographically bound effect and can only be occurring on an immaterial quantum information basis, as confirmed by the null results of the _SUSY_ collision experiments at CERN LHC energy levels, as the money has run out, indicating there are no hidden variable unknown material mechanisms then there are no hidden dualistic consciousness-material mechanisms somehow guiding the “collapse of the wavefunction” as it were.